 When it comes to denim, Amsterdam is the place to be

-Aiming to connect and inspire all players in the denim industry, it was Amsterdam’s House of Denim Foundation, founded by James Veenhoff and Mariette Hoitink, that came up with the idea of creating a denim campus.
-“We were looking for a place where we could bring new talent and established brands together,” James Veenhoff explains.
+Aiming to unite and inspire all players in the denim industry, it was Amsterdam’s House of Denim Foundation, started by James Veenhoff and Mariette Hoitink, that came up with the idea of creating a denim campus.
+“We were looking for a place where we could bring new talent and established brands together,” Veenhoff explains.
 “There’s such an incredible talent pool in this city when it comes to denim, it would be a waste if we didn’t share that knowledge and build a platform for further innovation.”

 Denim City serves as a campus for craftsmanship, enterprise and sustainable innovation and is found in De Hallen, the former tram-works on Amsterdam’s Kinkerstraat.
 It consists of six independent but collaborating parts, including a workshop training centre, a denim archive, a research lab and an embassy for the international denim community.

 Veenhoff believes Denim City is creating valuable opportunities for the denim industry.
 “This campus is attracting innovators, experts, eager students and many others.
 It’s an incredibly inspiring place for anyone who’s affiliated with denim in any way.”

 Additionally, Denim City provides the fashion industry with some serious benefits.
 “Brands and denim mills that are considering a move to Amsterdam will have an incredible talent pool at their disposal.
 From design and development to merchandise and social media, all the know-how is already here.”